VinhDac/RHUL_Final/Core.md

 ## 3. Method — the one machine
 ✅

-**In plain words.** Picture a *bag of model configurations* — a handful of kNN, tree, logistic-regression and SVM settings.
+**In plain words.** Picture a *bag of model configurations* — a handful of MLP settings, differing in width and learning rate.
 You try each on a *small* validation set and keep the one that scored best; that best score is the number you would proudly report (the *apparent* score).
 Then you open a *huge* sealed test set — so large it tells the truth — and read that model's *true* score.
 The apparent score sits above the truth, and that inflation is the **gap**.
 The more configurations you try, the more chances you have to get lucky, so the gap grows with N. The rest of this section makes this precise.

 ![The core in one picture: try N configurations, keep the best on the small validation set, then reveal the truth on the huge sealed test — the gap is the inflation, and it widens as N grows.](figures/core_idea.svg)